Ifedi vs. Fant: In loss to Vikings, which Seahawks lineman won the battle to be starting right tackle?

 Thompson returns after scary-looking hit

 Thompson ran off the field and collapsed on the Seattle sidelines following a tackle on Minnesota’s Adam Thielen midway through the first quarter.
+Thompson said later he suffered a stinger, though Carroll also said he hurt his ribs.

-It appeared he had hurt his arm or shoulder.
-But after missing the rest of that series as the Vikings drove for a touchdown Thompson returned.
+But after missing the rest of that series as the Vikings drove for a touchdown Thompson returned for the next series, then sat out the rest of the game.

-There was no initial word on what his injury may have been.
+Carroll said he wasn’t sure if the injury could impact Thompson in the future but Thompson said it won’t.

 Seahawks list 14 as out